langroid/langroid/README.md

 Currently only OpenAI models are supported.
 Others will be added later.

 ## Run tests
-To verify your env is correctly setup, run all tests using `make test`.
+To verify your env is correctly setup, run all tests using `make tests`.

 ## Generate docs (private only for now)